Partynumbers42/phasr/README.md

 For the documentation visit: https://partynumbers42.github.io/phasr/

-This Project is still a work in progress.
+This Project is still an early development version.
+Use with care.